-ICE3BR1765JZ is derived from ICE3BR1765J in DIP-7 package.
-CoolSET®-F3R jitter series (ICE3BRxx65J) is the latest version of the CoolSET®-F3 for the lower power application.
-The particular enhanced features are the built-in features for soft start, blanking window and frequency jitter.
+The particular features are the active burst mode, propagation delay compensation, modulated gate driving, auto-restart protection for Vcc overvoltage, over temperature, over load, open loop, built-in soft start, blanking window and frequency jitter.
 It provides the flexibility to increase the blanking window by simply addition of a capacitor in BA pin.
 In order to further increase the flexibility of the protection feature, an external auto-restart enable features are added.
-Moreover, the proven outstanding features in CoolSET®-F3 are still remained such as the active burst mode, propagation delay compensation, modulated gate driving, auto-restart protection for Vcc overvoltage, over temperature, over load, open loop, etc.

 The intelligent Active Burst Mode can effectively obtain the lowest Standby Power at light load and no load conditions.
 After entering the burst mode, there is still a full control of the power conversion to the output through the optocoupler, that is used for the normal PWM control.
-The response on load jumps is optimized and the voltage ripple on $V{\rm out}$ is minimized.
-The $V{\rm out}$ is on well controlled in this mode.
+The response on load jumps is optimized and the voltage ripple on $V{\text{out}}$ is minimized.
+The $V{\text{out}}$ is on well controlled in this mode.